airr-community/ogrdbstats/docs/_build/html/_sources/examples/gapped_v.rst.txt

 Creating and using a gapped V germline set for Rhesus macaque
 ---------------------------------------------------------------

-IMGT's alignment of rhesus macaque IGH, K and L germline sequences is non-canonical: all three alignments contain inserted codons relative to those defined in the `IMGT unique numbering <https://www.imgt.org/IMGTScientificChart/Numbering/IMGTnumbering.html>`_.
+IMGT's alignment of rhesus macaque IGH, K and L germline sequences is non-canonical: all three contain inserted codons relative to those defined in the `IMGT unique numbering <https://www.imgt.org/IMGTScientificChart/Numbering/IMGTnumbering.html>`_.
 These cause problems for the functionality checking built in to OGRDBstats, and will cause problems with other tools that expect gapped sequences to follow the canonical alignment.

-`receptor_utils <https://williamdlees.github.io/receptor_utils/_build/html/fix_macaque_gaps.html>`_ contains a command `fix_macaque_gaps <https://williamdlees.github.io/receptor_utils/_build/html/fix_macaque_gaps.html>`_ which will correct the alignment.
+`receptor_utils <https://williamdlees.github.io/receptor_utils/_build/html/fix_macaque_gaps.html>`_ contains a command `fix_macaque_gaps <https://williamdlees.github.io/receptor_utils/_build/html/fix_macaque_gaps.html>`_.
-This set of shell commands will download a Rhesus IGH gapped set from IMGT, and fix the alignment.
+This set of shell commands will download a Rhesus IGH gapped set from IMGT, and convert to the canonical alignment.
 Receptor_utils requires a recent version of Python.

 .. code-block:: bash